luc-tielen/blog/site/posts/write_your_gdb_scripts_in_haskell.md

 time, but I still felt many things to be less than ideal:

 1. The scripting language in GDB doesn't always work as expected.
-For example, the `print` command does not print a value in a user-defined function!
+For example, some GDB commands that normally print information to the screen do not print a value inside a user-defined function!
 2. Setting breakpoints and handling them is a 2-step process.
-3. There is no typesystem like in Haskell, issues in scripts are sometimes detected only when the line in the script is triggered.
+3. There is no typesystem like in Haskell, issues in scripts are detected only when the line in the script is triggered.
+The resulting errors can also be *very* confusing.

 Instead of trying to keep track of all these oddities, I set out to write a library that tackles these issues.
 Here's what the same GDB script from before